-- 2.2.1.1 A bulwark shall be fitted all around the exposed weather deck. - 2.2.1.2 The towing winch intended for escort service shall be fitted with a load reducing system in order to prevent overload caused by dynamic oscillation in the towing line, and shall be capable of paying out the towing line if the pull exceeds 50 % of the breaking strength of the towing line. - 2.2.1.3 The towing line components shall have a minimum breaking strength of at least 2,2 times the maximum towing pull as measured during the full scale trials (refer to 2.3). - 2.2.1.4 In case of escort service of oil tankers and/or oil recovery vessels, supply vessels, ships intended for the carriage of explosives and inflammable cargoes, the requirements of 11.1.3, Part VIII "Systems and Piping" shall be complied with.
+- 2.2.1.1 A bulwark shall be fitted all around the exposed weather deck. - 2.2.1.2 The towing winch intended for escort service shall be fitted with a load reducing system in order to prevent overload caused by dynamic oscillation in the towing line, and shall be capable of paying out the towing line if the pull exceeds 50 % of the breaking strength of the towing line. - 2.2.1.3 The towing line components shall have a minimum breaking strength of at least 2,2 times the maximum towing pull. - 2.2.1.4 In case of escort service of oil tankers and/or oil recovery vessels, supply vessels, ships intended for the carriage of explosives and inflammable cargoes, the requirements of 11.1.3, Part VIII "Systems and Piping" shall be complied with.